andypike/rectify/readme.md

 **Model**

-The final way is to pass an ActiveModel to the form to populate it's attribute values.
+The final way is to pass a Ruby object instance (which is normally an ActiveModel but can be any PORO) to the form to populate it's attribute values.
 This is useful when editing a model:

 ```ruby
 user = User.create(:first_name => "Andy", :last_name => "Pike")